OnrHng/Smart-Face/README.md

 In the project you can find a Face Recognation App that created with Clarifai API....
 You don't need to wait for testing..
 Just Upload a foto which you would like.

-## We connecting database with smart-face-ap
+## DATABASE and SERVER

-connected DB with Postgresql using Knex connected now Sign in form register form also is working now and Face recognation image is counting
+We connecting database and server with smart-face-api which you can find in my [smart-face-api](https://github.com/OnrHng/smart-face-api) repository connected DB with Postgresql using Knex connected now Sign in form register form also is working now and Face recognation image is counting